bitspaceorg/lintoxic/README.md

 ### Steps to Run Locally

-Access the Streamlit dashboard to perform moderation tasks.
-The dashboard provides an intuitive interface for analyzing text, images, and videos for toxic content.
-Launch the dashboard by following the instructions in the [Development](#development) section and navigate to [http://localhost:8501](http://localhost:8501).
+**Backend:** Check out the [backend repository](https://github.com/grittypuffy/lintoxic-be) and install the dependencies using Poetry
+**Frontend:** Check out the [frontend repository](https://github.com/Sak1012/lintoxic-fe) and install the dependencies using yarn or npm

 ### Prerequisites